 Then, the dentist will take impressions of your teeth so a mold can be created that will perfectly match the size and shape of your real teeth.
 Your teeth impressions are sent to a lab for a mold to be designed which can take 2-4 weeks.
 While you’re waiting, you can use temporary dental veneers.

-When your veneer mold has been finished, you will have another appointment to have your veneers properly placed in your mouth.
+When your veneer mold has been finished, you will have another appointment in Billerica to have your veneers properly placed in your mouth.
 Your dentist will check to make sure they fit and any other details of the veneers are to your liking or if they need adjustments.
 For the veneer placement, you will be given a local anesthetic.

 Once the mold has been determined to be suitable, your teeth will be cleaned to prevent bacteria from becoming trapped between your natural teeth and the veneers which can cause cavities.
 To create a rougher surface on your teeth, they will be roughed up (known as etching) using a grinding tool so it's easier for the veneer to adhere to the tooth.